-Since 2008, their work has been presented in NYC by Movement Research at the Judson Church, Danspace Project’s DraftWork series, the 92Y, the TANK, Triskelion Arts, MATA Interval at the Museum of the Moving Image, and Gowanus Art & Production, among others.
-In May of 2016, they developed for North, an evening-length interdisciplinary project, as recipients of Center for Performance Research’s inaugural Tech and Production residency.
-With support from CPR’s Mertz Gilmore Late Stage Production grant, the project premiered there in December 2016.
+Their work, under the moniker THE MEDIAN MOVEMENT, has been presented in NYC and elsewhere by Movement Research at the Judson Church, Danspace Project’s DraftWork series, NDA’s Performance Mix Festival, the Joe’s Pub Festival, the 92Y, the TANK, Triskelion Arts, MATA Interval at the Museum of the Moving Image, and Gowanus Art & Production, among others.
+In August 2017, Jacob’s Pillow commissioned their new site-specific work for the Inside/Out stage as Research Fellows.
+They developed for North, an evening-length interdisciplinary project, as recipients of Center for Performance Research’s inaugural Tech and Production residency in May 2016.
+With support from CPR’s Mertz Gilmore Late Stage Production grant, the project premiered there that December.
 Their yearlong 2013-14 artist residency at University Settlement culminated in sold-out performances of JACK Rally featuring 26 performers, some of whom participated in their accompanying community engagement project.
-They were invited as resident artists to Cultivate New Hampshire in the summer of 2014 where they held workshops and developed and shared work in collaboration with sound/visual artist Will Owen.
+They were invited as resident artists to Cutlivate New Hampshire in the summer of 2014 where they held workshops and developed and shared work in collaboration with sound/visual artist Will Owen.
 In 2011, they received BAX/Brooklyn Arts Exchange’s Fall Space Grant, premiering a new piece after three months in residence.

 Above photo credits in order of appearance: Thomas Rivera Montes, Luke Wang, Ryutaro Mishima, Vesa Loikas, Vesa Loikas, Arthur Fink, Danny Ghitis, & Vesa Loikas